jon-harper/jon-harper.github.io/docs/abs/printing.md

 </figcaption>
 </figure>

-A common myth about ABS is that it should be printed without a part cooling fan.
-These fans blow air on filament exiting the nozzle.
-This quickly cools the material to "set" it and helps to prevent sagging and other blemishes.
+Part cooling fans blow air on filament exiting the nozzle.
+This quickly cools the material to "set" it to prevent sagging and other blemishes.
 Materials like PLA benefit greatly from part cooling fans.

+A common myth is that ABS should be printed without a part cooling fan.
 ABS is prone to warp and delamination when cooled too quickly, and a belief developed that part cooling fans contribute to this.
 Warp is generally caused by inadequate bed adhesion, and delamination is a sign that the air temperature is not high enough.

 When the air is at least 45°C (113°F), ABS behaves much like PLA printed at room temperature and needs a part cooling fan.
-After the initial cooling blast of air, the enclosure's high air temperature allows the ABS to continue cooling more gradually, preventing warp and delamination.
+After the initial cooling blast of air, the enclosure's high air temperature allows the ABS to continue cooling more gradually.

 To resolve issues with entry-level materials, the answer is often "more part cooling".
 In many cases, issues in ABS printing are solved with a hotter enclosure first, *then* adding more part cooling.

-[^c2]: Materials used to manufacture enclosures vary from metals like steel or aluminum to woods and plastics.
-Acrylic (PMMA) is commonly used for windows and doors for visibility.

-[^c5]:
-    An unfiltered exhaust ducts air outside the building, usually out a window or through the ceiling.

 [^c3]: Parts with weak layer adhesion are like flakey pastries and easily split into layers.
 The flaky dessert Baklava is a good example.